pegasus-isi/1000genome-workflow/README.md

 - **Python** - version 3.6 or higher
 - **HTCondor** - version 9.0 or higher

-Note that, there exists a version of this workflow comaptible with Pegasus 4.9 under the branch `4.9`.
+Note that, there exists a version of this workflow compatible with Pegasus 4.9 under the branch `4.9`.

 ## Running this worklow